 Understand the process of planning a JD Edwards implementation

-Every successful project has a plan, and a JD Edwards project is no different.
-As you begin planning for your JD Edwards implementation, ensure your organization is fully prepared.
+Every successful project has a plan, and a JD Edwards implementation project is no different.
+As you begin planning for your JDE implementation, ensure your organization is fully prepared.

 Building Your Project Team